skillrepos/ai-sdlc/labs.md

 <br><br>

-7. Note that the answers that come back have the information, but are also more conversational in their response.
+7. If needed for a particular LLM, click *Enable*.
+Note that the answers that come back have the information, but are also more conversational in their response.
 (The answer may vary in format and text depending on several factors.)

 <br>

 ![Copilot response to authentication prompt](./images/sdlc64.png?raw=true "Copilot response to authentication prompt")

+If you don't get an answer about the code, but instead get asked to run commands to find out information, the indexing may not be far enough along yet.
+You can circle back and try the request again after you go through the next few steps.

 <br><br>